SRFleming/Slimey-Business-Game/README.md

 A requirement for this project was to include at least one querying technique.
 Our solution was to have the users play the game while implementing the
 Think Aloud observational method.
 After the user has finished the game, we will perform an interview based on a mixture of open and closed questions.
-We chose these methods, as the results will be easy to interpret and compare, without restricting the depth of the results.
+We chose these methods, as the results will be easy to interpret and compare, without restricting the depth of the results (Goncalves, 2022).

 Our main focus with this query will be the game’s usability, as it will provide us with information about the playability of the game.
 The target audience for this query will be teenagers/young adults, who play video games regularly.
 The person will not have any knowledge about the game beforehand, in order